observIQ/terraform-provider-bindplane/docs/resources/bindplane_extension.md

 ---
 subcategory: "Pipeline"
 description: |-
-  An Extension creates a BindPlane OP extension that can be attached to a Configuration's sources or destinations.
+  An Extension creates a Bindplane extension that can be attached to a Configuration's sources or destinations.
 ---

 # bindplane_extension

-The `bindplane_extension` resource creates a BindPlane extension from a BindPlane extension-type.
+The `bindplane_extension` resource creates a Bindplane extension from a Bindplane extension-type.
 The extension can be used by multiple [configurations](./bindplane_configuration.md).

 ## Options